MikeBusuttil/kaggle/README.md

 #### attempt #5

 - why the discrepancy with Erik's XGB & Lasso predictions?
+  - ...no clue at all - analyze someone who did a Python approach to see how they do it
+    - why does Lasso alpha depend so heavily on number of CV splits?... try changing the random seed to see how that makes alpha vary
+    - look into why my custom CV differs from Python built-in CV
   - why the low number of digits in mikes xgb?
-  - ...no clue at all - analyze someone who did a Python approach to see how they do it
   - import erik's data and see if that TINY diff matters (fat chance)
 - submit
-- clean up transformation functions:
-  - kill garage_year and other functions which can instead rely on the improved "apply" transformation
-  - find more readable way of grouping similar approaches
-    - maybe even a computed table
-    - or a "diff":
-      - how columns with the same name differ
-      - what columns 1 has vs the other
 - submit with stopping rounds = average from CV, best from CV and see which Kaggle likes best

 #### attempt #6